 So if you want to supply to the NHS and you’re not an approved framework supplier, your best bet is to:

 - Target the Trusts that are using the CCS and HTE frameworks.

 - Contact these suppliers and find out if they will consider you as a subcontractor (they may well if you have access to candidates that are in short supply).

 But what do you do if the hospitals in your geographical location are using the CPP/LPP frameworks?
 There are 3 options:

 You may be able to build a “resourcing” style relationship with approved suppliers on the CPP/LPP frameworks.
 This means that you would source and introduce candidates to the framework agency and they would conduct all of the operational aspects of supply and contract directly with your candidate.
 You would need to negotiate a commission rate or introduction fee with such agencies for sourcing the candidate.

 Focus on building your track record and supply with private hospitals, nursing homes and care homes (i.e. non-NHS organisations) who operate outside of these frameworks.

 Prepare your business for the next round of tendering when these frameworks expire by making sure all of your processes and procedures are documented and compliant (we can help with this!).

 There’s no silver bullet in this situation, but this should help you understand how the frameworks operate and what your next steps should be.

-If you want to prepare your agency for future NHS tenders or ensure that your policies and procedures are compliant with NHS Employers Standards, please call us on 01688 400319, email email@example.com or check out our NHS Policy Templates now.
+If you want to prepare your agency for future NHS tenders or check out our NHS Policy Templates now.
+Alternatively call us for more information on 01688 400319, email email@example.com